-OPTION 1: Full season payment - receives 8% discount - Check must be submitted by April 29, 2018.
+OPTION 1: Full season payment - Receives 8% discount. - Payment via Check Only must be submitted by April 1st, 2024.

-OPTION 2: Split season payment - receives 5% discount
+OPTION 2: Split season payment - Receives 5% discount.

-Checks for both payments must be received by April 29, 2018 in order to qualify for discount.
-One check for half of the fee is to be dated no later than April 29, 2018, the other check for the remaining balance is to be dated July 15th.
+Checks for both payments must be received by April 1st, 2024 to qualify for discount.
+One check for half of the fee is to be dated no later than April 21st, 2024, the other check for the remaining balance is to be dated July 1st, 2024.

-OPTION 3: Weekly payment - no discount
+OPTION 3: Weekly payment - No Discount

-Full Season Vendors may select to pay their space fee on a weekly basis by submitting a payment to the Market Manager each market day.
-There is a \$10 non-negotiable late fee for failure to make the weekly payment. \$10 will be added each week the payment is not made.
-Reserve vendors paying weekly are responsible for paying the fee for every week approved on their application.
+Market Vendors may select to pay their space fee on a weekly basis by submitting payment via Paypal prior to the Wednesday before the week attending.
+There is a \$15 non-negotiable late fee for failure to make the weekly payment. \$15 will be added each week the payment is not made.